Personal Responsibility and Volunteerism: Making a Difference through Action

 5. Collaborate and Engage with Others

 Volunteerism is a collective effort.
 Collaborate with other volunteers, share knowledge and ideas, and support each other in making a difference.
-Actively engage with the community you serve to build meaningful connections.
+Wearing a Volunteer T‑Shirt can foster team spirit and make you easily identifiable to both teammates and the public.

 6. Reflect on Impact and Adapt as Needed